Tonmoy-Roy-CSE-CU/School-Fees-Payment-Management-System/README.md

 # 🎓 School Fees Payment Management System (SFPMS)

 ## 📌 Overview
-The **School Fees Payment Management System (SFPMS)** is a web-based application designed to **streamline student enrollment, fee payments, and teacher salary management**.
-It provides an intuitive interface to manage **student records, courses, transactions, and reports** efficiently.
+**School Fees Payment Management System (SFPMS)** is a web-based application designed to streamline the process of managing student fee payments and teacher salaries in educational institutions.
+This system allows administrators to **track fees, generate invoices, manage student records, process payments, and handle teacher salaries efficiently**.

 ## ✨ Features
 - 💡 **Dashboard** - Quick access to insights and statistics